rhettg/agent/README.md

 The provider is the interface for the underlying LLM.
 It is responsible for sending the available messages and functions to the LLM.
-The provided example providers also make use of a similar middleware pattern for providing additional functionality.
+The provided example providers also make use of the middleware pattern for implementing providing specific functionality.

 For example, logging for the `openaichat` provider is configured like: